MrHeaton2001/learning-tools/ansible/ansible-development-environment/README.md

 1. Launch `VSCode`
 1. In `VSCode`, go to `File` > `Preferences` > `Extensions`, find and install `VS Code extension for Ansible`

+### Shutdown Vagrant VDC
+When you are finished with this lesson and you are ready to release the resources the Vagrant VDC are utilizing:

+1. On your Vagrant host, `cd` to `/ansible/ansible-development-environment` path within your local `learning-tools` git repo
+1. Finally, on your Vagrant host, in a terminal, execute `vagrant halt`

 ## External References
 ### Ansible